zammad/zammad-documentation/prerequisites-software.rst

 Side note: We tend to recommend PostgreSQL.
 For the last 10 years we had the best experience with it.

+Required configuration for MySQL/MariaDB:

-If you like to use MySQL/MariaDB get sure to use UTF8 encoding. utf8mb4 for example will fail.
+* Use UTF8 encoding. utf8mb4 for example will fail.
+* Set max_allowed_packet to a value larger than the default of 4 MB (64 MB+ recommended).

 3. Reverse Proxy
 ================